 …and the Asian-style chicken with jasmine rice wasn’t too bad either.

-Still, whenever I find that at least 2 out of 3 courses of an airline meal are fine, I consider that a win 😁
+Still, whenever I find that at least 2 out of 3 courses of an airline meal are fine, I think of it as a win 😁

 Anyone looking for a truly premium all-around experience, however, shouldn’t get their hopes up.